Building a Portfolio of Trading Models: Why One Good Backtest Is Not Enough

 One good backtest is not a portfolio.
 It is at most a candidate input to a portfolio.
 That distinction became one of the central conclusions of this repository over the last two months, and it changed the research objective itself.

 The transition is explicit in Episode 5 and PAPER_BOTS.md.
 The project moved away from trying to optimize broad standalone ORB search and toward building a small diversified paper-bot portfolio.
-That is a much harder problem because a strategy now has to be credible not only on its own but also in the company of the other sleeves.
+That is a much harder problem because a strategy now has to be credible on its own and in the company of the other sleeves.

 Question